Palm Beach County Convention Center & Hilton West Palm Beach Hotel

 The Student Scholarship Program provides complimentary conference registration but does not cover all other expenses related to conference attendance.
 Funding of other expenses will be based on GHC resources available and the number of applicants who qualify.

 If you have concerns regarding the dates of the GHC conflicting with your curriculum, our Educational Outreach Committee Members are willing to communicate with the faculty at your institution to help resolve any such issues.

 Apply online between January 14 and March 1, 2019

 Email firstname.lastname@example.org to be added to the email distribution list for more details and future notifications.
 Applicants will be notified of their status in March.

-For more information on the 2018 GHC, visit www.flghc.org
+For more information about the GHC, visit www.flghc.org